InftyAI/llmaz/docs/open-webui.md

     > Optional to set the `persistence=true` to persist the data, recommended for production.

-2. Run `kubectl get svc -n envoy-gateway-system` to list out the services, the output looks like:
+2. Run `kubectl get svc -n llmaz-system` to list out the services, the output looks like:

     ```cmd
     envoy-default-default-envoy-ai-gateway-dbec795a   LoadBalancer   10.96.145.150   <pending>     80:30548/TCP                              132m